RadwanJama01/VecSec/docs/MIGRATION_REAL_VECTOR_RETRIEVAL.md

 # Migration: Real Vector Retrieval Integration

+> **⚠️ HISTORICAL DOCUMENT**
+> This document describes a completed migration that occurred in the past.
+The migration is **fully complete** and the feature flag has been removed.
+This document is kept for historical reference only.
+> **Current Status**: All code uses real vector store retrieval.
+No feature flag exists.
+Mock function has been removed.

 ## Overview

-This document describes the migration from mock metadata generation to real vector store retrieval in the RAG Orchestrator.
-The migration includes feature flags, backward compatibility, logging, and comprehensive testing.
+This document describes the completed migration from mock metadata generation to real vector store retrieval in the RAG Orchestrator. **The migration is complete** - the mock function has been removed and all code now uses real vector store retrieval.

 ## Implementation Status

-✅ **All requirements completed**
+✅ **Migration Complete** - Mock function removed, all code uses real vector retrieval

 ### 1. Orchestrator Initializes Vector Store Connection ✅